ARJuice/son--Useless/README.md

 <img width="1280" height="640" alt="git (1)" src="https://github.com/user-attachments/assets/8920b256-2ba8-4988-b824-5351134eb4bd" />

-An intentionally useless Android aura scanner.
-Point the phone at a crowd and AUR/S gives each visible person a temporary ID, a neon aura, and an entirely fictional `AUR/s` radiation reading.
-Tap someone to monitor them; double-tap for a melodramatic scan that can produce blessings, curses, suspicious numbers, or an aura singularity.

 > AUR/S does **not** measure aura, health, emotion, personality, or any real human characteristic.
 The camera is used only to position visual effects around temporarily visible people.